Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Properly Measuring Rice For Cooking

-Here’s the thing – you know you need 1 cup of rice to 1 to 1¼ cups of broth or water. (depending upon how firm you want your rice)
+Here’s the thing – you know you need 1 cup of rice to 1 – 1¼ cups of broth or water. (depending upon how firm you want your rice)

 But getting those measurements right has a large effect on the finished texture of your rice.

-Too much rice & not enough broth means you’ll end up with some grains of rice that are still slightly crunchy like they’re not quite cooked.
-That’s a pretty off-putting texture.
+Too much rice & not enough broth means you’ll end up with some grains of rice that are still slightly crunchy as if they’re not quite cooked.

 To get light fluffy rice you need to measure the ingredients correctly.
 This is important, y’all!

-Transfer your raw rice to a measuring cup – don’t try to pack it down.
+The RIGHT Way To Measure Rice.
+Transfer raw rice to a measuring cup – don’t try to pack it down.
 Then scrape the extra rice away by running the straight edge of a butter knife across the top of the measuring cup.

 Measuring raw rice in measuring cup scrape away excess with butter knife edge. #TexasHomesteader

 I’m always surprised at how much excess is scraped away when I thought I’d measured a cup of rice precisely.
-It makes a big difference in keeping your rice to broth ratio accurate.
+Correct measurement makes a big difference in keeping your rice to broth ratio accurate.

 How To Keep Rice From Being Sticky!

-To make sure your cooked rice is fluffy and not sticky you must first rinse the raw rice.
-This removes the excess starches that could cause your rice to be sticky and clump together.
+To make sure your cooked rice is fluffy and not sticky you must first rinse the raw rice until the water runs clear.
+Rinsing removes the excess starches that could cause your rice to be sticky and clump together.

 Be sure to rinse raw rice to remove excess starch before cooking to keep it from being sticky. #TexasHomesteader